Global Head of Editorial

 With sound, so much depends on the environment in which you’re listening.
 If you’re listening in a cozy room with thick carpet and tons of pillows, it’s going to sound a lot different than if you’re listening in a wide-open grassy field.
 Our auto Trueplay technology dynamically adapts the sound for each unique environment.
 This ensures that Roam sounds great no matter where you’re listening.

 Stereo pairing is one of those terms that can sound really complicated and techy, but in reality, it’s just awesome.
-Here’s the basic idea: a lot of music is recorded with two “channels”—left and right.
+Here’s the basic idea: a lot of music is recorded with two channels—left and right.
 So let’s say a song is mixed with more guitar in the left channel and more bass in the right channel.
 When you listen to that song through a single speaker, the two channels are combined.
-You can still hear both the guitar and the bass, but with a bit less detail that you would if they had been kept separate.
+You can still hear both the guitar and the bass, but with a bit less detail than you would if they had been kept separate.

 But when you play that same song through two stereo paired speakers (while on WiFi), you give it space and breadth.
 Ultimately, this allows you to appreciate the song with all the richness and nuance from when it was originally recorded.

 Roam comes with a USB-C charger that fits snugly against the back of the speaker, whether vertical or horizontal.
 Or you can simply drop it on any Qi-compatible charger.

 Roam can continuously play for up to 10 hours on a single charge.
-To save power, it falls asleep when not in use.
-(Or you can press the power button for one second to put Roam into standby mode.)
-And when you’re ready to go again, Roam wakes up in less than a second with a single press of the power button.
+To get the most out of your battery life, open the Sonos app and make sure the Battery Saver setting is on.
+This will automatically power off your speaker when it’s been idle for 30 minutes.
+When you’re ready to play again, just press the power button.
 (We recommend keeping Roam plugged into power when you’re home so that it’s always charged up and ready to go.)

 The Sonos Roam Wireless Charger, a custom-designed charging accessory for Roam, perfectly extends the speaker’s form, enabling charging without increasing footprint.